 This week’s edition of CCOEI eNews features the Adult Migrant English Program (AMEP) delivered through Melbourne Polytechnic.
 This concludes our series on post-secondary institutions with campuses in Eastern Melbourne.

 In this week’s edition, CCOEI eNews continues our series on tertiary education institutions in Eastern Melbourne.
-Today’s issue features the Adult Migrant English Program (AMEP) at Box Hill Institute; plus all of our usual news and updates for migrant community leaders and service providers.
+Today’s issue features the Adult Migrant English Program (AMEP) at Box Hill Institute and includes all of our usual news for service providers.

 In this week’s edition, CCOEI eNews continues our series on universities with campuses in Eastern Melbourne.
 Today’s issue features the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University’s Burwood Campus, plus all of our usual news and updates for migrant service providers.